Psychedelics in Society and Culture

 A more complete mechanistic understanding of the way psychedelics affect brain function will be essential to better characterize and quantify the effects of psychedelics, to identify clinical protocols that lead to the best treatment outcomes, and to optimize these treatments for specific mental health disorders and individual patients.

-UC Berkeley provides an ideal environment for conducting neuroimaging studies with psychedelic drugs in human subjects.
-The Henry H. Wheeler Jr. Brain Imaging Center, located on campus, has completed installation of the NexGen 7 Tesla MRI scanner, the first ever high-field MRI scanner optimized specifically for human cerebral cortical imaging.
+UC Berkeley provides an ideal and unique environment for conducting neuroimaging studies with psychedelic drugs in human subjects.
+The Henry H. Wheeler Jr. Brain Imaging Center, located on campus, includes the NexGen 7-Tesla MRI scanner, the first ever high-field MRI scanner optimized specifically for human cerebral cortical imaging.
 This instrument is the result of a $20 million effort led by UC Berkeley and involving the NIH, Siemens, and a consortium of collaborating universities.

-The NexGen 7 Tesla MRI scanner will provide unprecedented spatial resolution to reliably identify individual columns and layers within the cerebral cortex.
-BCSP researchers will employ this powerful tool to determine how psychedelic drugs affect perceptual priors and to quantify changes in brain representations during the psychedelic experience.
+The NexGen 7-Tesla MRI scanner will provide unprecedented spatial resolution to reliably identify individual columns and layers within the cerebral cortex.
+BCSP researchers will employ this powerful tool to determine how psychedelic drugs affect perceptual priors, to quantify changes in brain representations during a psychedelic experience, and to characterize enduring changes in brain function following a psychedelic experience.

 Psychedelics and Neuroplasticity